Be in the Know

 Unregulated qualifications don’t have to comply with these requirements, which is why they can deliver entirely online.
 However, these courses are often less recognised by employers, professional bodies (e.g. CIMSPA) and insurance providers, so you may have problems further down the line.

-Finally, it’s necessary to underline the importance of getting a regulated Pilates qualification rather than just a certificate from a training provider – the two are not the same!
+Finally, it’s imperative to underline the importance of getting a regulated Pilates qualification rather than just a certificate from a training provider – the two are not the same!

-With Pilates, there are a number of studios and brands delivering their own interpretations of the Pilates methods and off the back of this, delivering their own instructor programmes.
-While these instructor programmes may (or may not) be good in terms of quality, they aren’t qualifications.
+Given Pilates’ interpretative nature, there are a number of studios and brands delivering their own portrayals of the Pilates methods and off the back of this, their own instructor programmes.
+While these instructor programmes may (or may not) be good in terms of quality, they are not qualifications.
 The only qualification in Pilates is the Level 3 Diploma in Teaching Mat Pilates.

-A regulated qualification is issued by an Ofqual regulated awarding organisation, like YMCA Awards and Active IQ for example, and these qualifications are written by subject specialists and extensively quality assured to ensure that you get a universally accepted level of training and assessment.
+A regulated qualification must be issued by an Ofqual approved awarding organisation, such as YMCA Awards or Active IQ.
+These qualifications are written by subject specialists and extensively quality assured to ensure that you get a universally accepted level of training and assessment.
 They are seen by many as a passport of competence.

 While there are other Pilates teacher programmes on the market, most of these are not transferable and are only recognised by that organisation.
-As such, they can be seen more as licenses to deliver that particular brand/style of Pilates, rather than a qualification.
-Again, you may encounter problems when looking for insurance or employment.
+As such, they can be seen more as licenses to deliver that particular brand or style of Pilates as opposed to an industry-recognised qualification.
+Again, you may encounter problems when looking for insurance or employment as a result.